daleonpz/stwin_AI_vowel_recognition/docs/index.md

 * Number of elements per parameter: 4 (float)
 * Size of the model:  $2486573 * 4 = 9713.754 KB = 9.48 MB$

 As you can see, the model size is too big 9.48 MB for the STWINK devboard, which has ARM Cortex-M4 MCU with 2048 kbytes of flash.
-But I still trained the model to see if I go in a good direction.
+But I still trained the model to see if I was on a right direction.

 Here are the results: